 Active Listening: From Investigators to Administration, How Police Can Strengthen Response to Trauma Through Empathetic Engagement

 Good listening is far from a passive process.
-In working with survivors of sexual violence, many of us employ active listening techniques, ensuring that we are fully hearing the survivor’s experience, communicating that we understand and respect their needs; and developing a relationship of trust and support.
+In working with survivors of sexual violence, many of us employ active listening techniques, ensuring that we fully hear the survivor’s experience, communicating that we understand and respect their needs; and developing a relationship of trust and support.
 By extending the concept of active listening to the workplace, police leaders can positively and positively impact their departments by becoming engaged, empathetic advocates for their teams.

 Police officers interacting with the public and investigating crimes can provide valuable insight into the department’s needs.
 Still, these needs are often not heard by those in a position to enact policy change.

 When police leaders practice active listening and engage with their officers from a place of openness and willingness to learn, they gain insight into making interviews and investigations more trauma-informed and survivor-centered; develop innovative practices for policing; prioritize officer well-being and de-stigmatize mental health support; interact with bystanders and concerned citizens using a more empathetic approach; and ultimately strengthen both the department and the community it serves.
 When we develop active listening skills, we break down communication barriers.
 The impact of that is transformative.

 - Explain the benchmarks of active listening and list why it is such a beneficial practice with survivors of gender-based violence.

-- Demonstrate how active listening can be applied to the workplace for law enforcement and why it benefits police, crime survivors, and the larger community to do so.
+- Demonstrate how active listening can be applied to the workplace for law enforcement and why it benefits to police, crime survivors, and the larger community to do so.

 - Examine the potential changes that can be created within our departments when police leaders break down communication barriers and practice active listening and empathetic engagement, including officer mental health.

-- Construct ways we can move forward and implement changes that prioritize active listening, empathy, and a survivor-centered approach to policing.
+- Construct ways to move forward and implement changes that prioritize active listening, empathy, and a survivor-centered approach to policing.